The Plug-In Drug by

 / Stories

-Most of my friends tell me they’ve been TV bingeing for years, and now during lockdown it’s certainly the activity of choice.
-So if that’s your guilty pleasure, binge away.
+Most of my friends have been TV bingeing for years, and during the pandemic lockdown it certainly was the activity of choice.

 But I’ve never been much of a TV watcher, and I couldn’t agree more with Marie Winn when in the 1970s she wrote about the problems inherent in watching too much TV in her book The Plug-In- Drug.
 She was concerned about TV’s effect on children, especially the violence in those early kids’ cartoons and in all the shoot-em-ups.

-Of course over the years I’ve watched my share of TV, and in fact recently binged on the reruns of Downton Abby and My Brilliant Friend.
-But – believe it or not – we don’t even have Netflix .
+Of course over the years I’ve watched my share of TV, and in fact recently binged on reruns of Downton Abbey and My Brilliant Friend.

-Yet don’t assume my husband is a TV snob like me, on the contrary he’s a TV addict.
-First of all he’s a news junkie, but that’s excusable and lately I’m glued to MSNBC myself as they preach to the choir.
-But he also watches sports a helluva lot.
-And he loves to watch old movies on Turner Classics, and he’ll watch whatever’s on the History Channel and every single animal or nature show he can find.
+Yet don’t assume my husband is an outlier like me, on the contrary he’s a TV addict.
+Firstly he’s a news junkie, but that’s excusable and lately I’m glued to MSNBC myself.
+But he also watches sports a helluva lot, and he loves the old movies on Turner Classics, and he’ll watch whatever’s on the History Channel, and every animal or nature show he can find.

 But so much for my TV rant, he just told me it’s time for Jeopardy and I really hate to miss that show!